textcreationpartnership/A03175/README.md

 ##Content Summary##

 #####Body#####

-A mery play betwene the pardoner and the frere, the curate and neybour PrattePardoner and the frere,
+1. ¶ A mery play betwene the pardoner and the frere / the cura•e and neybour Pratte.

 #####Back#####
-A mery play betwene the pardoner and the frere, the curate and neybour PrattePardoner and the frere, **Types of content**
+Imprynted by Wyllyam Raſtell the .v. day of Apryll / the yere of our lorde .M.
+CCCCC.xxxIII.¶Cum pri **Types of content**

   * There are 643 **verse** lines!